 Fear Exposed.
 Day twenty-five...

-It is critical to learn how to question God, free from fear.
+It is critical to learn how to question God—in a healthy way—free from fear.
 Just because we have questions does not mean we lack faith.
 Just because we have questions does not mean we doubt God.

 But every day, all over the world, God delivers on outrageous promises.